SpaceVim/SpaceVim/docs/_posts/2022-04-24-use-vim-as-a-scala-ide.md

 ### code format

 The code formation feature is provided by `format` layer, and this layer is enabled by default.
-The default format engine is `neoformat`, it will run `scalafmt` asynchronously on current file.
+The default format engine is `neoformat`, it will run `scalafmt` or `scalariform` asynchronously on current file.

+To use scalariform, you need to install [`scalariform`](https://github.com/scala-ide/scalariform). and set `scalariform_jar` option to the path of the scalariform jar.